Flowduino/EventDrivenSwift/README.md

 Now that we've walked through these basic Usage Examples, see if you can produce your own `EventReceiver` to process `TemperatureRatingEvent`s.
 Everything you need to achieve this has already been demonstrated in this document.

+## `UIEventReceiver`
+Version 2.0.0 introduces the `UIEventReceiver` base class, which operates exactly the same way as `EventReciever`, with the notable difference being that your registered *Event* Callbacks will **always** be invoked on the `MainActor` (or "UI Thread").
+You can simply inherit from `UIEventReceiver` instead of `EventReceiver` whenever it is imperative for one or more *Event* Callbacks to execute on the `MainActor`.

 ## Features Coming Soon
 `EventDrivenSwift` is an evolving and ever-improving Library, so here is a list of the features you can expect in future releases:
 - **Event Pools** - A superset expanding upon a given `EventReceiver` descendant type to provide pooled processing based on given scaling rules and conditions.
-- **`UIEventReceiver`** - Will enable you to register Event Listener Callbacks to be executed on the UI Thread.
-This is required if you wish to use Event-Driven behaviour to directly update SwiftUI Views, for example.

-These are the features intended for the next Release, which will either be *1.2.0* or *2.0.0* depending on whether these additions require interface-breaking changes to the interfaces in version *1.1.0*.
+These are the features intended for the next Release, which will either be *2.1.0* or *3.0.0* depending on whether these additions require interface-breaking changes to the interfaces in version *2.0.0*.

 ## License